colinmcdonagh/distributed_fs/README.md

 Basic Distributed File System written in Go.

+Interesting feature: saves versions of files, although not diffs, but whole files.
+(however, could be easily expanded).

 Features a command line clients (client_side/cmd), which when run, supports the following commands for transparently accessing distributed file system:
 * lock %file